Dave Fogel

 Dave Fogel (born October 2) is an American classic hits radio disc jockey.
 He has worked in Chicago, Detroit, Washington D.C., San Diego and Kansas City.
 The bulk of his radio work has been in Chicago, and he is the current morning show host on 94.7 WLS-FM.

 Early life

-Dave was born in Rochester, New York, the son of actor, DJ and talk radio host Jerry Fogel.
-At the age of six, Dave moved to Hollywood, CA when his father started working on the TV series "The Mothers-in-Law."
-(Jerry also starred in "The White Shadow" and had guest roles on numerous other television shows).
-Dave attended Granada Hills High School in suburban Los Angeles where he played on the football team with Super Bowl MVP John Elway.
-He also attended high school with actress Valerie Bertinelli, they were in the same algebra class.
+Fogel was born in Rochester, New York, the son of actor, DJ and talk radio host Jerry Fogel.
+At the age of six, he moved to Hollywood, California when his father started working on the TV series The Mothers-in-Law.

-In order to live a more "normal" life, Dave's dad moved the family to Kansas City, where Dave attended the University of Missouri-Columbia and was a member of the Sigma Chi fraternity living in the house then with Brad Pitt.
+Fogel attended Granada Hills High School in suburban Los Angeles, where he played on the football team with Super Bowl MVP John Elway.

-Sheryl Crow was at Mizzou at the same time, and she gave the guys singing lessons of the Sweetheart of Sigma Chi.
+In order to live a more "normal" life, Fogel's father moved the family to Kansas City, where Fogel attended the University of Missouri-Columbia.
+There, he was a member of the Sigma Chi fraternity, living in the house with Brad Pitt.

-While in college, Dave got into the radio biz, first at KJMO-FM in Jefferson City, MO as overnight DJ, and then moving to KCMQ-FM (Columbia, MO) as the night time DJ.
+While in college, Fogel got into the radio business, first at KJMO-FM in Jefferson City, MO as overnight DJ, and then at KCMQ-FM (Columbia, Missouri) as the night DJ.